Connections and disconnections

-- details for how to contact the retailer and/or distributor to discuss the matter further.
+- details of how to contact the retailer and/or distributor to discuss the matter further.

 The diagram below sets out the steps and minimum timeframes that retailers must follow.

-After the disconnection warning notice is issued, the retailer must make reasonable attempts to contact you by phone, email, fax or in person to provide a final opportunity to pay the bill and settle the debt, or enter into a payment plan or instalment arrangement – see payment options for more information.
+After the disconnection warning notice is issued, the retailer must make reasonable attempts to contact you by phone, email, fax or in person to provide a final opportunity to pay the bill and settle the debt, or enter into a payment plan or instalment arrangement – see Help paying energy bills for more information about flexible payment options.